Public Records Information

 TRANSIT AUTHORITY and

 Pursuant to Tenn.
-Code Ann. § 10-7-503(g), the following Public Records Policy for the Nashville Metropolitan Transit Authority (herein after “MTA”) and Regional Transit Authority is hereby adopted by MTA and RTA to provide economical and efficient access to public records as provided under the Tennessee Public Records Act (“TPRA”) in Tenn.
+Code Ann. § 10-7-503(g), the following Public Records Policy for the Nashville Metropolitan Transit Authority (herein after "MTA") and Regional Transportation Authority of Middle Tennessee is hereby adopted by MTA and RTA to provide economical and efficient access to public records as provided under the Tennessee Public Records Act (“TPRA”) in Tenn.
 Code Ann. § 10-7-501, et seq.

 The TPRA provides that all state, county and municipal records shall, at all times during business hours, which for public hospitals shall be during the business hours of their administrative offices, be open for personal inspection by any citizen of this state, and those in charge of the records shall not refuse such right of inspection to any citizen, unless otherwise provided by state law.
 See Tenn.
 Code Ann. § 10-7-503(a)(2)(A).
 Accordingly, the public records of MTA are presumed to be open for inspection unless otherwise provided by law.